Great Lakes Piping Plovers

 Its larger, more vocal relative, the Killdeer, is commonly seen at parks, playgrounds, and golf courses, as well as on beaches, and has two dark bands around the neck.
 In the Great Lakes Piping Plovers nest only on Great Lake beaches and prefer wide beaches with pebbles.

 The other shorebird that breeds on Great Lakes Beaches is the Spotted Sandpiper.
-It has a much smaller head and longer neck than a Piping Plover and, as you might expect, a heavily spotted breast.
+It has a much smaller head and longer neck than a Piping Plover and, as you might expect, a heavily spotted breast (though juveniles lack those spots).
 From a great distance Spotted Sandpipers can be recognised by their habit of constantly bobbing their tails up and down.
 Even the tiny chicks show this bobbing behavior.

 Other species of shorebird migrate through the Great Lakes during May-June and again during July-September.
 Some can be mistaken for Piping Plovers.